Azure/azure-iiot-opc-vault-service/docs/howto-use-cert-services.md

 ![Approve CSR](ApproveRejectCSR.png "Approve CSR")

-5. The approval step requires a user with 'Approver' role and with signing rights in Azure Key Vault.
+5. The approval step requires a user with 'Approver' role and with signing permissions in Azure Key Vault.
 Approve or Reject the certificate request to start or cancel the actual signing operation.
 The resulting certificate with public key is signed by the CA. This operation may take a few seconds to finish.

 ![View Certificate](ViewCertCSR.png "View Certificate")